 How does it take place?

-When a packet is introduced in the network and received by one of the routers, it reads the headers of the packet to understand the destination and checks its routing table marked with routing metrics to see what would be the next best hope for the packet to optimally reach the destination.
-Then, it pushes the packet to the next node and the above process repeats at the new node too until the packet reaches the destination node.
+When a packet is introduced into the network and received by one of the routers, it reads the packet’s headers to understand the destination.
+It checks its routing table marked with its metrics to see what would be the next best hope for the packet to reach the destination optimally.
+Then, it pushes the packet to the next node, and the above process also repeats at the new node until the packet reaches the destination node.

-Routing tables have the information based on which packet switching takes place in the most optimal path.
-And this information is different metrics or variables which the routing algorithms look for and then decide their path.
+These tables have information on which packet switching takes place in the most optimal path.
+And this information is different metrics or variables the routing algorithms look for and then decide their path.
 The standard metrics include –

-- Path Length – In this, the administrator will assign costs to each path (between two nodes).
+- Path Length: The administrator will assign costs to each path (between two nodes).
 The path length will be the sum of all the path costs.
 The path with the less path length will be chosen as the most optimal one.

-- Delay – This is the measure of time it takes for the packet to route from source to destination.
-This depends on many factors like network bandwidth, the number of intermediate nodes, congestion at nodes, etc. Sooner the transfer, better the Quality of Service (QoS).
+- Delay: This is the measure of time it takes for the packet to route from source to destination.
+This depends on many factors like network bandwidth, the number of intermediate nodes, congestion at nodes, etc. Sooner the transfer, the better the Quality of Service (QoS).

-- Load – Load refers to the traffic which a router or a link is handling.
+- Load: Load refers to the traffic a router or a link handles.
 The unbalanced or unhandled load might cause congestion and a lower rate of transmission packet losses.

-- Communication Cost – This is the operational expense which the company incurs by sending the packets on the leased line between the nodes.
+- Communication Cost: This is the operational expense that the company incurs by sending the packets on the leased line between the nodes.

 Types of Routing

-- Static Routing – This is the type of routing in which the optimal path between all possible pairs of sources & destinations in the given network is pre-defined and fed into the routing table of the routers of the network.
+This type is the optimal path between all possible pairs of sources & destinations in the given network, is pre-defined, and fed into the routing table of the network’s routers.

 - There is no CPU overhead for the routers to decide the next hop for the packet as the paths are predefined.

-- This offers higher security as the administrator has autonomy over the permissions for packet flow along a defined path.
+- This offers higher security as the administrator has autonomy over packet flow permissions along a defined path.

-- Between the routers, no bandwidth would be used (for tasks like updating the routing table, etc.)
+- Between the routers, no bandwidth would be used (for tasks like updating its table, etc.)

-- For a larger network topology, it will be difficult for the administrator to identify and pre-define an optimal path from all possible combinations of source & destination nodes.
+- It will be difficult for the administrator to identify and pre-define an optimal path from all possible combinations of source & destination nodes for larger network topology.

 - The administrator would be expected to be thorough in the concepts of networks and topology.
-Transition to a new administrator would consume time so as understand the topology and policies that are defined.
+Transitioning to a new administrator would consume time understanding the topology and defined policies.

-- Dynamic Routing – This type gives the router the ability to discover the network by protocols like OSPF (Open Shortest Path First) and RIP (Routing Information Protocol), updates the routing table by itself and effectively decides upon the path that the incoming packet must follow to reach its destination.
+This type gives the router the ability to discover the network by protocols like OSPF (Open Shortest Path First) and RIP (Routing Information Protocol), updates the routing table by itself, and effectively decides upon the path that the incoming packet must follow to reach its destination.

 - This is easy to configure.

-- It would be efficient in order to discover some remote network and execute routing there.
+- It would be efficient to discover some remote networks and execute routing there.

 - When one of the routers in the network implementing dynamic routings discovers change or generates an update, it broadcasts it to all the nodes.
 Thus, consuming a higher amount of bandwidth.